Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 * truncate all tables that start with `cache` on the isle-mysql-institution container
 * export this new database to the `mysql` directory on the isle host server
 * delete all tables (_not the database itself_) on the isle-mysql-institution container
-* Reimport the new lighter database to the isle-mysql container
+* Re-import the new lighter database to the isle-mysql container

 ---